alyssanew/Alcantara---BSCS-3A---CSST-102-Act.1/README.md

 ![download (2)](https://github.com/user-attachments/assets/0b1bc9b1-6431-4807-821d-cb2a266e28b0)

 **Product Recommendations**
-    ML algorithms analyze user behavior, purchase history, and browsing patterns to suggest products that align with individual preferences.
+   - ML algorithms analyze user behavior, purchase history, and browsing patterns to suggest products that align with individual preferences.
+   - Thanks to machine learning implementation, customers can get timely predictions regarding their businesses, insight into customer behavior, and the ability to identify what influences their buying decisions, as well as how much inventory they need for the upcoming holiday season.

 *Applications:*
 - **Collaborative Filtering**: Suggesting products based on the behaviors and preferences of similar users.